 Emergency assistance in Miami-Dade.

-Community Service Centers in Miami-Dade County offer a number of emergency financial assistance programs.
-The services administered from these locations are extensive, and range from free food, help for energy bills and housing assistance, including rent and mortgage payments.
-Find information on the various programs and resources offered by social services as well as community centers in Miami-Dade County.
+Community Service Centers in Miami-Dade County offer a number of emergency financial assistance as well as government grant programs.
+The services administered from these locations listed below are extensive, and range from free food, help for energy bills and housing assistance, including rent and mortgage payments.
+Find information on the various programs and resources offered by social services as well as community centers in Miami-Dade County, with all assistance also offered to Spanish speakers.

 Housing – The federal government funded Emergency Food and Shelter Assistance (EFSA) program can help families and individuals across Miami who are faced with a crisis.
 Assistance can be utilized by people who are in a one time crisis but have shown the ability to be stable in the past.
 There is support for households that are in need of emergency financial assistance with various bills and issues.